UPDATE 1-European stock rally stalls, retailers pressured

 The index rallied off intraday lows after German ZEW sentiment data.
 Although the release was mixed, the German DAX pared losses after ZEW President Clemens Fuest said a drop in headline sentiment “must not be overstated”.

 Inditex has increased sales through an aggressive expansion to new markets like Asia and Brazil to tap fast-growing, fashion-hungry middle classes.
-While that has boosted its sales, it has made it more exposed to currency volatility.
+That has boosted its sales but made it more exposed to currency volatility.

 Europe bourses in 2014: